NaimKabir/ScalaNeuralNet/README.md

 *Main File:* neuralnet.scala

 This is a neural net binary classifier, hardcoded to use one hidden layer, using relatively simple weight-updating rules.
-Instead of a gradient-descent optimization, it uses a 'confidence'-based backpropagation of error during the training phase--making it less sophisticated, but still functional.
+Instead of a gradient-descent optimization, it uses a 'confidence'-based backpropagation of error during the training phase--making it less sophisticated than many other neural nets, but still functional.
 ***
 # Demo
 A short demo can be found in neuralnetDEMO.scala.
 The 'filename' variable must be changed to the absolute path of the included .CSV file for the demo to work.